bcgov/architect-for-bcgov/docs/DeliverableC/Business Applications/CRM.md

 In 2018 the Province of BC submitted a Request of Qualification (RFQ) to build a pre-qualified list of vendors for cloud CRM platform vendors that are able to seamlessly manage the diverse set of government-to-citizen, or government-to-organization, interactions that comprise the “citizen lifecycle” leveraging multi-channel delivery to support integrated service delivery, both internal and external to government.

-Applicants are screened by the Province on technical, security, and privacy requirements outlined in RFQ Questionnaire and does not include implementation or other related professional services or subscription resellers.
+Applicants are screened by the Province on technical, security, and privacy requirements outlined in RFQ Questionnaire.
+The RFQ does not include implementation or other related professional services or subscription resellers.

 The RFQ is open for 5 years leading to four successful applicants: